isomerpages/ogp-buildforgood/pages/faq.md

 ### Can I participate if I’m not in Singapore?

-We strongly encourage you to be in Singapore to participate in our in-5 person sessions held on 3 June, 10 June, 17 June, 24 June and 1 July.
+We strongly encourage you to be in Singapore to participate in our 5 in-person sessions held on 3 June, 10 June, 17 June, 24 June and 1 July.
 Beyond that, you may find a suitable arrangement with your team so that you can contribute meaningfully during the course of the hackathon.

 ### Can I participate if I’m working or schooling?